 Jonathan has 21 years experience in the engineering sector, initially in the UK automotive industry and more recently in Australia specialising in water infrastructure installation and upgrades.
 Jonathan has been a volunteer member of the Geelong Sustainability Community Owned Renewable Energy (CORE) project since its inception in April 2015 and is interested in sustainable building and technology.

-David is a chemical engineer and Director of Clean Technology Solutions P/L which specializes in building process simulations to ensure efficient materials and energy use.
+David is a chemical engineer and Director of Clean Technology Solutions P/L which specialises in building process simulations to ensure efficient materials and energy use.
 David would like to establish a Sustainability Incubator Centre in a former manufacturing site.
 He knows that progress towards sustainability and a just society requires collaboration by business, community organizations and government.

 CORE Geelong Project Coordinator